christianThardy/christianThardy.github.io/about.md

 # Hi, I'm Christian

-I'm an AI engineer and alignment researcher focused on building agents, LLM pipelines, evaluations, and researching strategic deception.
-Previously, I was a data scientist in applied natural language processing and machine learning, spanning projects from one-off analyses and applied research to production AI systems.
+I'm an AI engineer focused on building agents, LLM pipelines, and evaluations.
+I'm also an alignment researcher working on strategic deception and dynamic subspace regulation in LLMs.
+I'm interested in how internal transformer components actively amplify, suppress, reroute, and hide directions to balance competing behavioral objectives.

-My research sits at the intersection of how transformer algorithms reason, and how internal reasoning structures and dynamics emerge within LLMs.
-I also explore how attention mechanisms mediate input faithfulness as contextual signal quality degrades.
+Previously, I was a data scientist in applied NLP and machine learning, spanning projects from one-off analyses and applied research to production AI systems.

 Outside of my work, I'm probably traveling, making music or occasionally tossing around yo-yos.